Stainless Steel Stamping Overview

 HEAVY DUTY PUNCH MAINTENANCE & MODIFICATIONS:

 You will occasionally need to put a drop of 3-in-1 Oil (available at hardware or even grocery store) at each pivot point and the punch pin itself, this makes it easier to punch the hole and easier for the blank to pop off of the pin.

 After a while the protective rubber coating around the pin opening will come off, no problem to redo.
-I use Plasti Dip from the hardware store Tool Magic is another similar product.
-Be sure to stir very well and put on around the punch pin opening, allowing at least 1 hr. drying time between coats I do 3 coats.
-Using a Popsicle stick to apply works well and after it has dried I carefully cut the excess around the punch pin off with a razor/utility knife.
+I use liquid Plasti Dip from the hardware store, Tool Magic is another similar product (liquid electrical tape would work well too :) Be sure to stir very well, I use a long wood fireplace match for that.
+Dab a small amount of Plasti Dip on the end of a short craft Popsicle stick and apply around the punch pin opening.
+After doing so I lean the punch upside down against something stationary and allow it to dry at least 1 hr.
+I repeat this process for 2 add'l. coats.
+After it has dried I carefully cut the excess around the punch pin off with a razor/utility knife.

 To modify the depth gauge remove it from the punch, hammer it flat then cut & grind the narrow end to about 3/16" wide and finally re-bend it right at the point where it gets wide.
 This allow the gauge to be adjusted much closer to the punch pin.